 DEAL WITH AMAZON AND OTHER RETAILERS REGARDING ERRORS ON THEIR SITES

-PAYROLL, BILLS, BANK RECONCILIATIONS, MONTH-END REPORTING, LICENSING, SALES TAX, FEDERAL TAX, ETC., ETC.
+PAYROLL, BILLS, BANK RECONCILIATIONS, MONTH-END REPORTING, LICENSING, SALES TAX, PAYROLL TAXES, FEDERAL TAX, ETC., ETC.

 Some small publishers do all the accounting and taxes themselves while others have an accounting department.
 These services don’t come cheap.
 And, if your publisher is not adept at accounting (I used to work in accounting), you just might find yourself with no royalties and no book on the market some day.
 I process payroll myself every Thursday.
 I also pay the bills every week (BookLocker has no business loans, and is debt-free because we keep our belts tight).
 I reconcile bank statements, run month-end reports, scrutinize the financials for any transaction errors, and much more.
 Then, there is the compilation of tax items for the CPA each year, and meetings with the CPA several times per year, as well as state income tax returns, and much, much more.
 None of this is related to book sales but the expenses must still be paid.